Financial assistance programs in Indiana.

 Help in local Indiana Cities and Counties

 Select a city or county below in Indiana for local resources, including emergency financial help for bills, housing and more.
-There are other charities and government agencies that help low-income households.
+There are many local charities and government agencies, in each county, that help low-income household with basic needs.

 Adams County (Decatur)